Cyber and Information Security Technology Overview

 - Assist customers in day-to-day network operations and troubleshooting

 - Participate in software installations, network upgrades, and end-user training

 - Maintain network & security hardware and software

 ECPI’s associate’s degree in Computer & Information Science with a concentration in Cyber and Information Security Technology curriculum aims to prepare graduates to sit for IT certification exams related to CompTIA, Cisco Systems, and Microsoft.

 Cyber and Information Security Technology Possible Career Track

 - Network administrator

 - Network Security implementation

-Upon successful completion of the Cyber and Network Security concentration, graduates are able to:
+Upon successful completion of the Cyber and Information Security Technology concentration, graduates are expected to:

 Computer and Information Science Outcomes: